Fentanyl

 Why is Fentanyl Dangerous?

-Fentanyl is sometimes added to drugs to increase a person’s high and can be disguised as heroin, cocaine, meth, marijuana, and counterfeit (fake) prescription pills.
+Fentanyl is sometimes added to drugs to increase a person’s high and can be mixed with heroin, cocaine, meth, marijuana, and counterfeit (fake) prescription pills.
 As a result, many people believe that they are purchasing a certain drug and do not know that they are buying fentanyl – which often results in overdose deaths.
 Fentanyl is extremely dangerous.
 A dose as small as 1-2 grains (2mg) of salt can cause a fatal overdose.
-In Georgia, from 2019 to 2021, drug overdose deaths increased by 61%, and fentanyl-involved overdose deaths increased by 230%.
+In Georgia, from 2019 to 2022, drug overdose deaths increased by 76%, and fentanyl-involved overdose deaths increased by 308%.

 Persons who use drugs (PWUD), healthcare professionals, and the community must understand there is a significant risk of overdose when using opioids, stimulants, and other illicit drugs, as they may be mixed with fentanyl.